 For instance, perhaps your organization is a print journalism association.
 You can invite influential journalists, editors, and photographers to discuss their work, sharing knowledge about what they’ve learned throughout their time in the industry.
 Your members can use what they’ve absorbed to enhance their own newspapers, as well as their personal portfolios.

+Keep in mind that convenience is an important factor to consider when planning these types of events.
 Many associations are now offering virtual conferences that create safer environments during the pandemic, and let members engage from wherever they are.
-If you’re interested in this type of event, check out Pathable’s guide to planning virtual events to plan a valuable experience.

 Leadership Experiences and Workshops